bgoonz/React-Notes/README.md

 | great for independent pieces of state  | use if you have state that is related to other state  |
 | great for if state updates are simple and few  |   |

+### Context API:

+- to use context you need to do two things:
+  1. Provide the context to components that need to be wrapped by it.
+  2. Consume it (listen to it)